 Employment legislation and rising healthcare costs are increasing the demand for human resources management professionals who can help organizations meet regulations and contain benefits costs.
-In fact, job opportunities for human resources, training, and labor relations managers and specialists are expected to grow 13 percent through 2022, according to the U.S. Bureau of Labor Statistics.
-HR professionals with a graduate human resources certification will be best positioned for available opportunities in the human resources field.
+In fact, job opportunities for human resources specialists are expected to grow 7 percent through 2026, according to the U.S. Bureau of Labor Statistics.* HR professionals with a graduate human resources certification will be best positioned for available opportunities in the human resources field.

 The human resources graduate certificate online program provides the advanced skills and expertise in human resource principles and practices demanded by employers.
 Become familiar with current topics in compensation, benefits, collective bargaining and labor relations, and specific applications in the workplace, and see the key role of human resources management in recruiting, hiring, training and career development of employees to affect organizational change.
 Classes are taught by instructors with professional credentials and experience in human resource management and organizational behavior.

 This course is a study of individuals and groups and their interaction.
 Students examine theories of motivation, communication, leadership, power and change with practical relation to contemporary issues.
 They also study organizations for key design variables and reward systems aimed at improved performance and organizational efficiency through employee motivational programs, participative management and cooperative decision making.

 Examine key regulatory procedures and human resource requirements as they relate to applications in organizations.
 Analyze the strategic role of the human resource manager in performing functions of recruitment, hiring, training, career development and other contemporary processes within the organizational setting.
 Study concepts aligned with the Society for Human Resource Management (SHRM) Body of Competency and Knowledge (BoCK).